-Identification DS-01 Name Customer-to-Bank Credit Transfer Information Description The following list of attributes represents the full range of data which may be provided by the Originator and transported under the Scheme rules via Dataset DS-02 Attributes contained 01 The IBAN of the account of the Originator 02 The name of the Originator 03 The address of the Originator 04 The amount of the SCT Inst in euro 05 The Remittance Information sent by the Originator to the Beneficiary in the SCT Inst Instruction 07 The Requested Execution Date of the SCT Inst Instruction 08 The name of the Originator Reference Party 09 The identification code of the Originator Reference Party 10 The Originator identification code 20 The IBAN of the account of the Beneficiary 21 The name of the Beneficiary 22 The address of the Beneficiary 23 The BIC code of the Beneficiary Bank (only mandatory when Beneficiary Bank is located in a non-EEA SEPA country or territory) 24 The Beneficiary identification code 28 The name of the Beneficiary Reference Party 29 The identification code of the Beneficiary Reference Party 40 The identification code of the SCT Inst Scheme 41 The Originator's reference of the SCT Inst Instruction 45 The category purpose of the SCT Inst Instruction Technical characteristics None.
-Rules applied The Originator Bank is obliged to accept Customer-to-Bank SCT Inst Instruction messages at the request of the Originator which are based on the credit transfer ISO 20022 XML initiation message standards in the SCT Inst Scheme Customer-to-Bank Implementation Guidelines as defined in Chapter 0.5.
+Identification DS-01 Name Customer-to-Bank Credit Transfer Information Description The following list of attributes represents the full range of data which may be provided by the Originator and transported under the Scheme rules via Dataset DS-02 Attributes contained 01 The IBAN of the account of the Originator 02 The name of the Originator 03 The address of the Originator 04 The amount of the SCT Inst in euro 05 The Remittance Information sent by the Originator to the Beneficiary in the SCT Inst Instruction 07 The Requested Execution Date of the SCT Inst Instruction 08 The name of the Originator Reference Party 09 The identification code of the Originator Reference Party 10 The Originator identification code 20 The IBAN of the account of the Beneficiary 21 The name of the Beneficiary 22 The address of the Beneficiary 23 The BIC code of the Beneficiary Bank 24 The Beneficiary identification code 28 The name of the Beneficiary Reference Party 29 The identification code of the Beneficiary Reference Party 40 The identification code of the SCT Inst Scheme 41 The Originator's reference of the SCT Inst Instruction 45 The category purpose of the SCT Inst Instruction Technical characteristics None.
+Rules applied Only when the Originator Bank offers to its Originators the service of accepting and processing electronically bundled Customer-to-Bank SCT Inst Instructions, the Originator Bank is obliged to accept at least but not exclusively Customer-to-Bank SCT Inst Instruction messages which follow the specifications defined in the SCT Inst Scheme Customer-to-Bank Implementation Guidelines covered in section 0.5 at the request of the Originator.
 Where any of the above attributes (except for AT-45, see rules applied in DS-02) are provided by the Originator within a payment instruction, they must be transported by the Originator Bank to the Beneficiary Bank in accordance with DS-02 subject to any overriding legal/regulatory requirements Information relating to an Originator Reference Party and/or Beneficiary Reference Party is included only for the purpose of assisting the Originator and/or Beneficiary in managing their payments and is not required by the Originator Bank and/or Beneficiary Bank for the purpose of the execution of the payment to which the information relates